%2F%2Fusers%2Fe2bfdd85-b080-45e6-b8ba-85c101fd6da4%2Fratecard%2F9cee2f7a-0b08-4c8a-9813-48772049834f.jpg&w=1200&q=75)

-Brown Trout: The White River is famous for its monster browns.
-These cunning predators can grow to over 30 inches and are often caught in the 5-10 pound range.
-They're most active during low light conditions, so early mornings and evenings are prime time.
-Landing a big brown is often the highlight of any fishing trip - they're known for their powerful fights and subtle takes.
+Brown Trout: Now we're talking trophy fish.
+The White River is famous for its monster browns, with fish over 30 inches not unheard of.
+These are the crafty old-timers of the river – wary and smart.
+They're most active during low light conditions, so early mornings and evenings are your best bet.
+Landing a big brown is the ultimate badge of honor on this river.

 Vehicle Guest Capacity: 3